timkendrick/timkendrick.github.io/_posts/tips/2016-04-13-safe-array-mapping.md

 }
 ```

 Now you're asking for trouble.
-Plus technically this is _your_ screw-up, seeing as all along you've been calling the function incorrectly.
+Plus technically this is _your_ screw-up, seeing as all along you've been invoking the function incorrectly by passing too many arguments.

 So what's the moral of the story?
 Always make sure to wrap any `map()` callbacks in an intermediate function: